 For example, Cuba is one of the least well-known outsourcing destinations in Latin America (and the world).
 Since the country has a much lower cost of living than Romania, Cuban developers charge competitive prices for their services.
-According to Salary Explorer, the average annual salary of a Cuban software developer is only 9,563 USD, which is less than a seventh of what the average New York City-based computer programmer earns.
+The average annual cost to hire Latin American software developers is around $100,253, which is slightly less than the average New York City-based computer programmer earns.

 Larger Tech Talent Pool

 Last but not least, Latin America has a much larger tech talent pool.
 With so many countries, Latin America presents plenty of opportunities to hire top-notch tech talent.
 Since very few recruiters outsource to these nations, there's less competition, and even small startups can have an easy time hiring top tech talent.

 Revelo helps you source, hire, and onboard pre-vetted Latin American talent.
 Instead of outsourcing software development to Romania, you can partner with us to reach high-caliber developers from Latin America.

 Our developers have been pre-tested for English proficiency, experience, and knowledge.
 We have software engineers specializing in every tech stack and language, including: